hitesh920/deploy-mirror-leech-bot/README.md

 ![image](https://user-images.githubusercontent.com/77688759/161757135-f49d1799-a564-4688-a5e8-3adf879691e3.png)

-- Goto your heroku account, click on the app you just created and click on view logs.
+- Goto your heroku account, click on the app you just created then click on more and then click on view logs.

 ![image](https://user-images.githubusercontent.com/77688759/161757321-d591434d-a54d-47c9-9270-c40ac314e075.png)
 ![image](https://user-images.githubusercontent.com/77688759/161757417-e7205bb8-8bf2-43f2-a392-5affed3e2c8c.png)

-- Wait for few seconds your bot will start
+- Wait for few seconds your bot will start if your config.env is correct.

 ![image](https://user-images.githubusercontent.com/77688759/161757509-937e2389-a704-43c6-8862-f9444b525304.png)